Pedagogical comments about nonperturbative Ward-constrained melonic renormalization group flow: Effective vertex expansion

 \end{proposition} Where in this proposition $\beta_g:=\dot{\bar g}$, $\beta_m:=\dot{\bar{m}}^2$ and the effective-renormalized mass and couplings are defined as: $\bar{g}:=Z^{-2}(k)g(k)$ and $\bar{m}^2:=Z^{-1}(k)k^{-2}m^2(k)$.
 For the computation, note that we made use of the approximation \eqref{derivexp} only for absolutely convergent quantities, and into the windows of momenta allowed by $\dot{r}_k$.
 As pointed out in \cite{Lahoche:2018hou}-\cite{Lahoche:2018oeo}, taking into account the full momentum dependence of the effective vertex $\pi_2^{(i)}$ in \eqref{eff4} drastically modify the expression of the anomalous dimension $\eta$ with respect to crude truncation.
 In particular, the singularity line discussed in \cite{Lahoche:2018ggd} disappears below the singularity $\bar{m}^2=-1$.
 Moreover, because all the effective melonic vertices only depend on $\bar{m}^2$ and $\bar{g}$, any fixed point for the system \eqref{syst3} is a global fixed point for the melonic sector.
 Note that to compute $\eta$, we required the knowledge of the derivative of the effective vertex with respect to the external momenta:

 The last sum is a superficially convergent quantity.
 Following the observation of the authors of \cite{Lahoche:2018oeo}, it can be computed from \eqref{6pp} and Ward identity \eqref{W2}, or directly from the truncation \eqref{derivexp}.
-We have\footnote{Note that we missed a factor $2$ in the computation of \cite{Lahoche:2018vun,Lahoche:2018oeo,Lahoche:2018ggd}. } The system \eqref{syst3} admits a single real fixed points for $p_1:=(\bar{g}_*;\bar{m}^2_*)\approx(0.002;-0.54)$.
-This fixed point has been investigated in \cite{Lahoche:2018vun,Lahoche:2018oeo,Lahoche:2018ggd}, but we summarize the conclusions here, taking into account the minor corrections pointed out in the footnotes $3$ and $4$\footnote{Note that however these corrections do not modify the result significantly.}.
-The fixed point has one relevant and one irrelevant directions, the critical exponents being explicitly:

-and is interpreted as an IR fixed point of Wilson-Fisher type, reminiscent to a second order phase transition.
-The anomalous dimensions is $\eta^*\approx 0.45$, and it is easy to show that this values is insufficient to promote irrelevant interactions at the rank of marginal or relevant ones.
-Indeed, in full generality, the canonical dimension $d_b$ (i.e. the flow dimension in the vicinity of the Gaussian fixed point) of any interaction bubble $b$ in the quartic melonic just renormalizable sector is given by (see \cite{Lahoche:2018oeo} for an extended discussion):

-where $b_\sharp$ denote any two point function obtained from the connected interaction $b$, and $\omega(b_\sharp)$ is the corresponding divergence degree.
-Explicitly, we get

-where $p$ denote the number of black nodes of the bubble $b$.
-Denoting as $g_b$ the coupling corresponding to $b$, the dimensionless version is $\bar{g}_b:=k^{-d_b}Z^{-p}g_b$.
-At the vicinity of any non-Gaussian fixed point with anomalous dimension $\eta^*$, the power counting is then improved from the quantity $p\eta^*$, and becomes $d^*_b=4-(2-\eta^*)p$.
-For $\eta^{*}=0.45$, it is easy to check that $4-(2-\eta^*)p$ becomes negative for $p>2$.
-These conclusions are obviously in accordance with the values of the critical exponents.
+The system\footnote{Note that we missed a factor $2$ in the computation of \cite{Lahoche:2018vun,Lahoche:2018oeo,Lahoche:2018ggd}. } \eqref{syst3} admits two real fixed points solutions for $p_1:=(\bar{g}_*;\bar{m}^2_*)\approx(0.34;0.18)$ and $p_2\approx (-0.02,0.53)$.
+These fixed points however are expected unphysical.
+Indeed the first one $p_1$ has anomalous dimension $\eta_1 \approx -5.8$, under the physical bound $\eta_c=-2$ (see \eqref{physicalboundeta}) and have to be discarded.
+For the second fixed point $\eta_2\approx -0.4$, but it has the wrong sign with respect to the stability requirement.
+This result contrast with the results announced in \cite{Lahoche:2018vun,Lahoche:2018oeo,Lahoche:2018ggd} (due to the missed factor 6 in the flow equations), and with the predictions of crude truncations \cite{Lahoche:2018vun}, a disagreement that can be interpreted as an artifact of the truncation approaches.
+Hence, we have the following statement:

+\begin{claim} Considering only the non-branching melonic sector, the effective vertex expansion allows to close the hierarchy of RG equations, and no physically relevant fixed point solutions are found. \end{claim} We will see in the rest of this paper that this conclusion agrees with constraints coming from Ward identities.
+Note with this respect that our approximations used to compute integrals withing EVE are compatible with Ward identities, see \cite{Lahoche:2018vun,Lahoche:2018oeo,Lahoche:2018ggd} and Section \ref{COnst}.
 Figure \ref{figattractor} summarize the improvement coming from EVE with respect to standard vertex expansion.
 In particular, the singularity line (in red) of the anomalous dimension without took into account the momentum dependence of the vertex is moved to the solid black line, below the singularity $\bar{m}^2=-1$ (in green).